adevrrc/adev-p2-notes/docs/intro-to-dotnet-csharp-vs/namespaces.md

 Namespace identifiers must follow these naming conventions:

-- Identifiers must start with a letter or underscore (_).
+* Identifiers must start with a letter or underscore (_).
-- Use Pascal-casing (Example: `ThisIsCapitalCase`).
+* Use Pascal-casing (Example: `ThisIsPascalCasing`).
-- The identifier is descriptive of the types and other Namespaces within it.
+* The identifier is descriptive of the types and other Namespaces within it.
-- Use of acronyms is accepted.
+* Use of acronyms is accepted.

 ## Nested Namespaces